Our Verdict: 9.9

 If live chat isn’t your thing, a contact form and email are also available.
 The only missing medium is a phone number.

 Numerous tutorials, FAQs, and troubleshooting guides are at the user’s disposal, for everything from how to watch live sports to descriptions of different types of VPN protocols.

 During our time with ExpressVPN, we never received any spam email or other unsolicited promotions.
 The website, however, is littered with “Get ExpressVPN now” buttons, and the client always advertises its referral program or blog.

-Update: ExpressVPN recently added a .onion version of its website that’s accessible to anonymous Tor users.
+ExpressVPN added a .onion version of its website that’s accessible to anonymous Tor users.
 This, combined with the fact that ExpressVPN accepts Bitcoin, allows customers to buy subscriptions without leaving any trace to their real identity or location.

 ExpressVPN is a great one-size-fits-all VPN for those who are willing to pay a bit more for great design, solid security, strong performance, and fantastic customer service.
 Those who prefer a ton of configuration options might find it lacking.
 For individual users who want a no-fuss VPN that’s as simple and intuitive as possible, ExpressVPN is well worth the high price tag, particularly given the extra peace of mind the money back guarantee provides.

 See also: Get 3 months extra free with this ExpressVPN coupon